sambostock/Rakemaker/README.md

 ## Rakefile

 An example Rakefile is provided, as a demo.
-It echoes back any target it is caled on.
+It echoes back any target it is called on.

 ## License